DimonK95/schnorr-signature/README.md

 # schnorr-signature
 Schnorr signature is a digital signature produced by the Schnorr signature algorithm.
 Its security is based on the intractability of certain discrete logarithm problems.
+Written in Java.

 Algorithm: